The 20 Best Spinal Muscular Atrophy Type 3 Doctors Near Me in Maryland, US

 English

-Evgeny Tsimerinov is a Neurologist in Columbia, Maryland.
+Evgeny Tsimerinov is a Neurologist practicing medicine in Columbia, Maryland.
 Dr. Tsimerinov is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 3.
-His top areas of expertise are Cervical Myelopathy, Dysembryoplastic Neuroepithelial Tumors (DNET), Invertebral Disc Disease, and Brain Stem Cancer.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Cervical Myelopathy, Dysembryoplastic Neuroepithelial Tumors (DNET), Invertebral Disc Disease, and Brain Stem Cancer.

 Experienced in Spinal Muscular Atrophy Type 3